SpikeInterface/spikeinterface-dockerfiles/spikeinterface/README.md

 ![Drag and Drop](images/DragAndDropDemo.gif)

-Which launch script should you pick?
+_Which launch script should you pick?_

-  `SpikeInterface_OneOff.bat` will start a on-off sesssion.
+  `SpikeInterface_OneOff.bat` will start a one-off sesssion.
 The container will self-destroy upon shutdown (not just closing the tab though).
 If the tab is closed, go back to your session at this address: http://localhost:8888/lab?token=mytoken.

   `SpikeInterface_Persist.bat` will start a persistent container that can be reused.
 The drawback is that data folder will stay the same until the container is stopped and remove (which can be done following instructions below).
 In the `.bat`, please replace "mytoken" by some other word of your choice.